inmanta/inmanta-core/docs/developers/auth.rst

 prefix: urn:inmanta:

 claims:
-    - ct: A list of client types for which this client is authenticated.
+    - ct: A comma delimited list of client types for which this client is authenticated.
 Each API call has a role associated with it.
 The list of valid client types (ct) are:
                 - agent
                 - compiler
                 - api (cli, dashboard, 3rd party service)